Distributed Differentiable Dynamic Game for Multi-robot Coordination

 \section{Conclusion and Future Work}

-We have developed a \emph{Distributed Differentiable Dynamic Game (D3G)} framework, which aims to efficiently solve general control and learning problems of multi-robot systems using local information exchange.
-We represented multi-robot coordination as the Nash equilibrium of a dynamic game.
-This has led to a forward problem, for which we developed a new shooting-based algorithm based on PMP-G to efficiently compute the Nash equilibrium trajectory of each robot; and an inverse problem, for which we developed a distributed differential PMP-G solver that allows robots to cooperatively learn parameters for their dynamics and objective functions.
-We have shown the effectiveness of the proposed D3G framework through analysis and high-fidelity gazebo simulations and compared it with existing methods.
-For future works, we will implement the proposed framework into real-robot platforms such as ground and air vehicles for formation control, cooperative transportation, and navigation, where uncertainties, control disturbances and communication delays will be considered.
+We have developed a new approach for inverse learning of a \emph{Distributed Differentiable Dynamic Game} (D3G), which aims to efficiently learn multi-robot coordination from demonstrations using robots' local information exchange.
+We represented multi-robot coordination as the Nash equilibrium of a parameterized dynamic game.
+The goal was to learn the parameters of the game so that it can reconstruct desired multi-robot coordination.
+To this end, we developed a distributed inverse dynamic game algorithm with a solver for the diff-KKT condition that allows robots to cooperatively learn parameters for their dynamics and objective functions.
+We have shown the effectiveness of the proposed algorithm through analysis and high-fidelity Gazebo simulations and compared it with existing methods.
+For future works, we will implement the proposed framework into real-robot platforms such as ground and air vehicles for formation control, cooperative transportation, and navigation, where uncertainties, control disturbances, and communication delays will be considered.
 We also plan to further develop the inverse problem of D3G into a reinforcement learning paradigm.
 Instead of based on demonstrations, robots will learn coordination strategies through self-explorations.